 Out-of-Area: Your specific options are based on your home zip code.
 If you live outside the service areas of all the insurance carriers, you can choose an out-of-area option at the Silver coverage level.
-Aetna will be the insurance carrier. {% if (AonClient.IsSilver()) {%} (Note: The Silver option available to out-of-area individuals is different than the Silver option on this site.
-Refer to {% AonClient.Settings.EnrollmentLinkName %} for details.)
+Aetna will be the insurance carrier.

 Choosing a Primary Care Physician: Certain options require you to choose a primary care physician.
-You must designate a primary care physician to coordinate your care if you:
+You may need to designate a primary care physician to coordinate your care if you choose Kaiser Permanente or Health Net as your insurance carrier.